Gemma and two teens with hard hats on pulling a rope together

 • Access to a range of camps and holiday experiences.

-Mental health and Rb
+Mental health

 It’s important to look after your mental health.
 Knowing that you have had cancer, or are living with the after effects can have a huge impact on your mental health and emotional wellbeing.
 There are so many things that can impact on how you feel emotionally, including: school, work, relationships, family, health, self-confidence, hormones, the past, grief, body image, disability, sometimes just day to day life, and sometimes there appears to be no reason at all.
 It’s normal to have thoughts and worries on your mind that get in the way of you feeling at your best, but it’s important to share these and do things that help manage them.
 There are so many ways that you can access emotional support and some helpful things that you can do to manage difficult feelings.
 These include: talking to others about how you feel, writing down how you feel, having fun with friends, being active, and speaking to others who feel the same.
 Any member of our support team can be on hand when you need to chat but can also provide you with advice on getting extra help from your hospital psychology team, your GP or a counsellor if you are struggling to cope.

-Body image and Rb
+Body image

 Rb and its treatments can affect how you look – some of these changes are temporary and some permanent and it’s important to seek support if you’re struggling with these changes.
 Accepting that your appearance has changed because of your cancer can be difficult and this may affect your self-confidence or how you feel about your body.
 People may not understand these feelings because their main concern is that you are healthy and well; but it’s important to still acknowledge that your thoughts and feelings are normal.
 Whether it be facial changes due to radiotherapy, or an artificial eye as a result of surgery, talking to others who have similar experiences and feelings can be really useful.
 Our support team can help you navigate these feelings and can also connect you with other teenagers and young adults at CHECT.
 See Olivia’s story about living with her artificial eye.

-Relationships and Rb
+Relationships

 Having positive relationships in every aspect of your life is important – whether it be friends, family, colleagues, or in a partner.
 Starting new relationships can be exciting but you might find it hard to know how to talk about your Rb.
 If you worry about meeting new people, remember it is your decision when, what and how you tell a new partner.
 Some people want to talk about their experiences from the start of a relationship and others prefer to wait until they know someone better.
 If you decide it is the right time to talk to your partner, think about what you want them to understand.
 For example, what are the most important things for you?
 Think about how much you want to share.
 You may only want to tell your partner the type of cancer or some things about your treatment?
 You might want to talk only about the things that affect you now?
 Whatever you decide, is the right thing for you, and our support team are here to help you or your partner too.

-Visual impairment and Rb
+Visual impairment

 Visual impairment can be a direct result of Rb treatment.
 Some people may be sight impaired, and others severely sight impaired.
 The clinical teams at hospital will provide support and guidance around visual impairment but we’re here too, and can support through any issues that you may be dealing with.
 We can also link you in with other sight support charities who can advise on equipment and adaptions to make life easier – at home, in education or at work.
 Contact our team to find out more and see further information in the Useful Links section of the website.